Pukabyte/savvyguides/docs/settings/notifiarr/index.md

 ## Creating quality profiles

 Click on the Profiles section in the sidebar on the left.
 We are going to be creating a quality profile which will import the required custom formats for the next section of this guide.
 You can choose to update a pre-existing profile, but for the sake of this guide we will be adding a new one.
+We will be syncing the Remux + WEB 2160P profile for radarr.
 <div align="center">
     <img src="assets/images/step6.png"/>
 </div>

-We will be syncing the Remux + WEB 2160P profile for radarr.
+After you have added a new profile, configure it by pressing on the tool icon to the right.

 <div align="center">
     <img src="assets/images/step7.png"/>